isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Implementation details in an interface makes the interface brittle;
+Implementation details in an interface make the interface brittle;
-that is, makes its users vulnerable to having to recompile after changes in the implementation.
+that is, make its users vulnerable to having to recompile after changes in the implementation.
 Data in a base class increases the complexity of implementing the base and can lead to replication of code.

 ##### Note